+Players like Sampras, Federer and the Williams sisters are all great players.
+Without diminishing their other skills, the foundation of their success is, without a doubt, the fact that they all have great serves.
 How many times have you seen Federer serve his way out of trouble in a big match?
-And Sampras became virtually unbeatable on fast courts because of this shot.
+Sampras became virtually unbeatable on fast courts because of this shot.
 Serena scares her opponents simply by the fact that she has the biggest serve on the women's tour!

-The good news is the more you practice, the better your serve!
-And it's a shot you can develop on your own, without a partner.
+The rules aren't going to change anytime soon, so you should do everything you can to use them to your advantage.
+That means getting a great serve.
+The good news is, the more you practice, the better your serve!
+Plus, it's a shot you can develop on your own, without a partner.

+The continental grip will allow you to produce a more streamlined and powerful service motion, allowing for the correct hand motion at contact that is a vital part of a good serve.
 One of the easiest ways to get the feel of this grip is to see if you can bounce a tennis ball with the bottom edge of your tennis racket.
-You'll know if you are not holding the racket correctly because the edge of the racket will not be coming down directly on top of the ball.
+You'll know if you are not holding the racket correctly, because the edge of the racket will not be coming down directly on top of the ball.

 You'll need a powerful throwing action in order to develop a powerful serve.
 While many players discuss the fact that the tennis service action is similar to the baseball pitching action, there is one key difference.
 The baseball pitch is a flat, level throw, whereas the tennis serve is an upwards throwing action that would deliver the ball into the air if it were a baseball pitch.

 Simply throwing tennis balls over the net will improve your throwing action, but you must make sure that you throw not only for distance but for height, as well.
 Try to throw the ball as far and as high as you can to really make this simple skill tennis-specific.